A's, Public Health Officials in Talks to Open Drive-Thru COVID-19 Vaccination Site at Coliseum

-The Oakland Athletics and state and local public health officials are in discussions to launch a COVID-19 vaccination site at the Coliseum
+The Oakland Athletics and state and local public health officials are in discussions to launch a COVID-19 vaccination site at the Coliseum, a spokesperson for the team confirmed Monday.

 According to Catherine Aker, a senior communications official with the team, the A's and Alameda County public health officials are planning on launching the drive-thru vaccination site at the Coliseum's parking lot.